Have you tried to learn copywriting by reading blog posts?

 Be yourself.

-To write copy for your own business, you don’t need to turn yourself into a super sales expert.
-You don’t need to become a copywriting pro.
+To write persuasive copy, you don’t need to turn yourself into a super sales expert.
+You don’t need to become pushy.

 Instead, listen to your clients.